playcanvas/engine/README.md

 ## Contributing

 Want to help us make the best 3D engine on the web?
 Great!
 Check out [CONTRIB.md](https://github.com/playcanvas/engine/blob/master/CONTRIB.md) that will get you started.
+And look for ["good first PR"](https://github.com/playcanvas/engine/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+PR%22)  label in Issues.

 ### Github Issues